felleg/felleg.gitlab.io-backup/content/about.md

 +++
 title = "About"
 date = "2019-10-01"
-author = "Felix"
+author = "Félix"
 +++

-Hi there!:wave: My name is Felix.
+Hi there! :wave: My name is Félix.

 I'm in the process of building this section of the website.
 I'll get around to it soon...
 I promise!